 (View readers' comments.)

-Soul on Rice is also available in a Compact Edition, which has a Kindle eBook version.
+Soul on Rice is also available in an Compact Edition, which has a Amazon Kindle eBook version (Ad).